rachel-o-donnell/craft-and-cocktail-club/README.md

 https://www.youtube.com/watch?v=ly36kn0ug4k - couldnt remeber how to paste a you tube video. https://www.youtube.com/watch?v=9YffrCViTVk making the video responsive. added a margin to separate the video from the gallery images and nav bar

+##Join us
+form from LR. adapted to suit what I want.

 MARKDOWN format learnings from below https://www.youtube.com/watch?v=HUBNt18RFbo